hyperledger-labs/splice/docs/src/app_dev/building/backend.rst

 * Assume all RPCs (e.g., ledger API calls) can fail and retry on transient failures
 * Only retry up to a maximum and retry with exponential backoff
 * Rely on command dedup for retries
-* Report errors with unique error-ids and include documention with your app mapping error-ids to likely causes and resolutions
+* Report errors with unique error-ids and include documentation with your app mapping error-ids to likely causes and resolutions

 Integration with Off-Ledger Services